bennettrosenthal/Snake3DS/README.md

 # Snake3DS
 a clone of classic Snake made to play around with devKitPro and 3DS homebrew!
-Logic derived from my [Simple Snake](https://github.com/bennettrosenthal/Simple-Snake "Simple Snake"). project.
+Logic derived from my [Simple Snake](https://github.com/bennettrosenthal/Simple-Snake "Simple Snake") project.

 ## How to Play
 **This game requires your 3DS to be running CFW!**